ANIME305/Anime-GAN-tensorflow/README.md

 - Use Conv2DTranspose instead of Upsampling can improve the quality of images, and Upsampling also loses some diversities.

-- It is normal that the hinge loss of discriminator equals 0 occasionally during the training.

 - Bigger batch size (128, 256,...) dosen't achieve better performance in this project (not sure).

-- Ensure enough steps to train (at least 60k).
+- Ensure enough steps to train (at least 50k).

+### Questions

+- Pixelshuffle works bad (pool diversity).

+- The hinge loss of discriminator usually equals 0 during the second half of training.

+### TODO

+- Add ExponentialMovingAverage to the generator.

+- Add labels from illustration2vec.

+- Learning rate exponentially decease after 50000 iterations of training.